Moreland School District

 Using Assessment Data

 District administrators and staff use the CAASPP data in preparation for the upcoming school year.
-The data provide an overarching picture of our district and schools’ academic performance, as well as an understanding of how we are meeting the needs of the diverse learners in our community.
+The data provides an overarching picture of our district and schools' academic performance, as well as an understanding of how we are meeting the needs of the diverse learners in our community.
 This is one formal assessment of student data that is factored into our district and classroom measures that guide our professional development, program development, and resources.

-California School Dashboard:
+California School Dashboard

-Californnia School Dashboard is a website designed to help communicate important information about TK-12 districts and schools.
+California School Dashboard is a website designed to help communicate important information about TK-12 districts and schools.
 It features reports on multiple measures of school success, including test scores, English learner progress, and suspension rates.
-The Dashboard is part of California’s accountability system which is raising the bar for student learning and placing a focus on equity for all students.
+The Dashboard is part of California's accountability system which is raising the bar for student learning and placing a focus on equity for all students.